Adam-Lechnos/windows-enforcer/README.md

 ### Managing Trusted Root Certificates
 Trusted Root Certificates may be added for home network devices that contain a web interface for TLS, such as a router's admin UI.
 This feature can be used to ensure all hosts receive the Trusted Root Certificate applied to the Computer setting of the Certificate Manager
 * `trusted-root-certificates` folder is where the trusted root certificate should be placed.
 Once copied locally by the enforcement script, the certificate will be installed on the local host.
-  * Certs within a 45-day or less certificate expiry will trigger an email alert via the `enforce-checker.sh` hook.
+  * Certs within a 45-day or less certificate expiry will trigger an email alert via the [Enforcement Checker](#enforcement-checker) hook.
   * Email alerts will trigger and apply to the attached report until the cert is renewed.
 Ensure the same cert options are specified such as the CN, Subject, and SAN.
 * Within 14 days are less of the cert expiry, the certificate will be placed on the refresh list, `certificate-refresh_renameMe-ON.txt`, located within the `batch\featureFlags-first-run_enforcement_checks` directory, which instructs all hosts to first remove the cert from the local Certificate Manager before installing the newly added cert dropped into the `trusted-root-certificates` directory.
   * After the 14-day window, any offline hosts will require a forced refresh.
 Rename `certificate-refresh_FORCE_renameMe-OFF.txt` within the `batch\featureFlags-first-run_enforcement_checks` directory, changing the text `OFF` to `ON`.
 Then add the hosts that missed the 14-day window or were off the home network.
+    * Hostnames that are not resolvable will trigger an error during an [Enforcement Checker](#enforcement-checker) email.
   * Upon the next enforcement run, only those hosts listed within the `certificate-refresh_FORCE_renameMe-ON.txt` will first remove the certificate from the local Certificate Manager, then install the non-expiring replacement.
 * Certificates removed from the `trusted-root-certificates` folder are automatically placed on a revocation list, `cert-revoked.txt`
   * Certificates present within the `cert-revoked.txt` are automatically removed from the local Certificate Manager.